Orbit: Specification

+The orbital period is simply how long an orbiting body takes to complete one orbit, which can be derived from the semimajor axis and the combined masses.
 In principle, once the orbital elements are known for a body, its position can be calculated forward and backward indefinitely in time.
-However, in practice, orbits are affected or perturbed, by other forces than simple gravity from an assumed point source (see the next section), and thus the orbital elements change over time.
+However, in practice, orbits are affected or perturbed, by other forces than simple gravity from an assumed point source, and thus the orbital elements change over time.

-Orbital perturbations
+Note that, unless the eccentricity is zero, a is not the average orbital radius.
+The time-averaged orbital distance is given by:

+which only equals a when e is zero, for a circular orbit.

+Perturbations

-An orbital perturbation is when a force or impulse which is much smaller than the overall force or average impulse of the main gravitating body and which is external to the two orbiting bodies causes an acceleration, which changes the parameters of the orbit over time.
+An orbital perturbation is when a force or impulse causes an acceleration that changes the parameters of the orbit over time.
+This perturbation is much smaller than the overall force or average impulse of the main gravitating body.
+Potential sources of perturbation include departure from sphericity, third body contributions, radiation pressure, atmospheric drag, and tidal acceleration.

-Radial, prograde and transverse perturbations
+Radial, transverse, and normal perturbations

+For a body in orbit, a perturbing force can be divided into three orthogonal components: radial, transverse, and normal.
+The first two are in the orbital plane (in the direction of the gravitating body and along the path of a circular orbit, respectively) and the third is away from the orbital plane.
 A small radial impulse given to a body in orbit changes the eccentricity, but not the orbital period (to first order).
-A prograde or retrograde impulse (i.e. an impulse applied along the orbital motion) changes both the eccentricity and the orbital period.
+A prograde or retrograde transverse impulse (i.e. an impulse applied along the orbital motion) changes both the eccentricity and the orbital period.
 Notably, a prograde impulse at periapsis raises the altitude at apoapsis, and vice versa and a retrograde impulse does the opposite.
-A transverse impulse (out of the orbital plane) causes rotation of the orbital plane without changing the period or eccentricity.
+A normal impulse (out of the orbital plane) causes rotation of the orbital plane without changing the period or eccentricity.
 In all instances, a closed orbit will still intersect the perturbation point.